danieagle/adare-net/Doc/adare_net.md

 * I'm at port (bind)
 * I'm listening you!
 Please connect!
 * I accepted you!
 I waited you forever! thanks for connecting!
-* I accepted you!
+* I Want accepted you!
 But I'm so Busy!
 Thanks for connecting or Bye!

 ## The client part of the party